 Charlotte now works at Replate, which matches extra food from businesses with communities in need.
 She graduated from Brown University with a degree in Urban Studies and a passion for participating in and helping to elevate local and sustainable food systems.

-Becky is a Master of Gastronomy student at the University of Gastronomic Sciences in the Slow Food capital, Bra, Italy.
+Becky graduated with a Master of Gastronomy from the University of Gastronomic Sciences in the Slow Food capital, Bra, Italy.
 She received her bachelor degree from Northwestern University’s Medill School of Journalism.
 She has worked as a chef, event planner, and food & spirits writer in Chicago and Los Angeles.
-As a volunteer with multiple food justice organizations, she has cultivated a passion for addressing the paradox of food abundance, waste, and food insecurity in large cities.

 Annalena is now working as a Marketing Associate for Good Food Award winning company Almanac Beer Co.
 A graduate of the University of Vermont, Annalena was a leader with the Real Food Challenge, a campaign to shift university food purchasing toward a just and sustainable food economy.
 She has also worked with Migrant Justice, a nonprofit that focuses on human rights issues in the agricultural sector.

 Nick Riker now lives in Atlanta and works as the Communications and Development Strategist at Global Growers, an organization that connects the agricultural talent of the local refugee community to opportunities in sustainable agriculture.